 A highly dedicated teacher and scientific mentor, Rojo has had extraordinary success in recruiting, training and guiding underrepresented minority and economically disadvantaged students toward advanced degrees in mathematics and statistics.

 Since 2003, he has been directing the Rice University Summer Institute of Statistics (RUSIS) which started as a Research Experiences for Undergraduate (REU) program at Rice University.
 It is famous for being the country’s first REU Program in the field of statistics.
-Rojo transferred the REU program to University of Nevada at Reno when he moved there two years ago, where it is called RUSIS@UNR.
+Rojo transferred the REU program to the University of Nevada at Reno when he moved there two years ago, where it is called RUSIS@UNR.
 The program has been funded and supported by the National Science Foundation (NSF) and the National Security Agency (NSA) for the last 14 years.

 RUSIS@UNR conducts a 10-week intensive summer program for the study of statistics and its applications for a cohort of 12-15 students every year.
 Under Rojo’s guidance the program has been phenomenally successful: after 10 years the REU program reported that 85% of the undergraduates who attended the Summer Institute were admitted to Ph.D. programs around the country, with roughly 61% of students from underrepresented populations and 53% female.